guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 # Single-step

-The single-step is just the small-step that you hide the result of the small-step in the type.
+The single-step is just the small step that you hide the result of the small step in the type.

 ```
 data SingleStep : Expr → Set where